 In any case, the dead, small and great, will stand before the Lord Jesus.
 This is the Judgment Seat of Christ.
 Those whose names are found in the Book of Life will be brought forward into the new age where they will have opportunity to partake of the tree of life, becoming an eternal part of Christ, of the Kingdom of God, of the new creation.

 Those whose names are not found written in the Book of Life will be cast into the Lake of Fire.
 They will be thrown into the Lake of Fire in their bodies.

-Wherefore if thy hand or thy foot offend thee, cut them off, and cast them from thee: it is better for thee to enter into life halt or maimed, rather than having two hands or two feet to be cast into everlasting fire.
+“If your hand or foot causes you to sin, cut it off and cast it from you.
+It is better for you to enter into life lame or maimed, rather than having two hands or two feet, to be cast into the everlasting fire.
 (Matthew 18:8)

 The problem of how a physical body can be cast into a spiritual fire will be explained when the incidents take place.
 At this time we do not understand the relationship between the natural and spirit realms.
 For example, we cannot understand how Enoch, Elijah, and the Lord Jesus could be brought into Heaven while in a physical body.

 In the beginning of the creation there were spiritual trees in the garden of Eden, such as the tree of life and the tree of the knowledge of good and evil, that were a convergence of the spiritual and physical realms.
 When sin entered, the spiritual life left the creation.
 We know that the day will come when the trees of the field will clap their hands.